Call Participants

 Steve Powers — Analyst, Deutsche Bank

 Hey, thanks so much.
-Good evening, Mandy.
-One of the areas you mentioned as a driver of higher SGA spending in the fourth quarter is spending on that incremental space expansion.
-I just wanted to dig in there a little bit, juxtaposed against the four point top line shipment headwinds you framed for the back half and the fourth quarter.
-I guess as you step up that spending on expanded space is the implication, but that’s in that four point headwind is net of that incremental space expansion is the implication alternatively that you’re going to spend on organic space expansion, but you won’t realize any revenue gains on that until we get into fiscal 27 beyond the fourth quarter.
+Good evening.
+Mandy, one of the areas you mentioned as a driver of higher SG&A spending in the fourth quarter is spending on that incremental space expansion.
+I just wanted to dig in there a little bit just opposed against the 4-point top line shipment headwinds you framed for the back half and in the fourth quarter.
+I guess as you step up that spending on expanded space, is the implication but that’s in — that 4-point headwind is net of that incremental space expansion.
+Is the implication alternatively that you’re going to spend on organic space expansion, but you won’t realize any revenue gains on that until we get into fiscal ’27 beyond the fourth quarter?
+Or what you’re saying is you’re spending more on space expansion behind rhode, which would be inorganic.
+Where is that spending?
+And when does the return on that spending likely to manifest on the top line, I guess, is my ultimate question.
+Thank you.

 Operator

-And with that, we’ll be concluding today’s question and answer session.
+And with that, we’ll be concluding today’s question-and-answer session.
 I’d like to turn the floor over to Tarang Amin for any closing remarks.

 Disclaimer: This transcript is provided for informational purposes only.
 While we strive for accuracy, we cannot guarantee that all information is complete or error-free.
 Please refer to the company's official SEC filings for authoritative information.